 This pain is often treated with bedrest, pain relievers, and a back brace.
 If these treatments have not helped after 4-6 weeks, you or your doctor may choose percutaneous vertebroplasty.

 During this procedure, the doctor places a needle through the skin into the painful vertebra.
 The doctor watches progress of the needle with an x-ray machine.
 The doctor will inject some glue into the collapsed vertebra.
 The glue makes it strong and stops further damage.
 The main goal of this is to ease pain and strengthen the vertebra.
 The success rate is about 85%.

-This is designed to help who do not get pain relief from other treatments.
+It is designed to help those who do not get pain relief from other treatments.
 The patients that respond the best have had their fracture pain for six months or less.

 You will have x-rays and either a CT scan, MRI scan, or bone scan of your back.
 A radiologist who will review your x-rays and talk about your case with your doctor.
 They will then decide whether this treatment might help your pain.

 No eating or drinking for 6 hours before the procedure.
 You may take your medicines with a sip of water unless you were told you not to.

 The Nurse Coordinator will review your allergies and medicines with you.
 We will give you detailed instructions if you take blood thinners or medicines for diabetes.